HestHub/nix-config/blog.md

 ```

-There is much discussion around flakes being the next evolution within nix,
+There is much discussion around flakes being the next evolution within Nix,
-but it's a bit more complex to wrap your head around, and will add to an already quite steep learning curve,
+but it's a bit more complex to wrap your head around and will add to an already quite steep learning curve,
-so atleast for today, i will leave them be.
+so at least for today, I will leave them be.

 #### Home Manager

-[Home Manager](https://nix-community.github.io/home-manager/) is nix approach to manage personal user environment.
+[Home Manager](https://nix-community.github.io/home-manager/) is a nix approach to managing a personal user environment.
-Instead of manually configuration a pile of different dotfiles (.zshrc, .vimrc) and installing user specific package, we can piggyback on nix and get all the benefits from our system config and apply them to user config aswell.
+Instead of manually configuring a cluster of different dotfiles (.zshrc, .vimrc) and installing user-specific packages, we can piggyback on nix, get all the benefits from our system config, and apply them to user config.

-So everything normaly spread out into dotfiles and optiosn menues would be handled together with our system, backed up and secured, ready to be deployed on any machine, anytime.
+So everything typically spread out into dotfiles and options menus would be handled with Nix, backed up and secured, ready to be deployed on any machine, anytime.

 So, in short, we could say the main benefits of a nix system are:

-- its declarative
+- it's declarative
-- config can be backed up
+- You can backup the config
-- config can be deployed to multiple machines
+- You can deploy the same config to multiple machines
-- possible to rollback changes if anything breaks
+- It's possible to rollback changes if anything breaks
-- package updates can't break other packages dependencies
+- package updates can't break other packages' dependencies
-- different version of the same package can coexist
+- different versions of the same package can coexist
 - system changes are safe and easy to manage

 Is there a learning curve?
 Absolutely.
-Nix thinks differently about system configuration, and it takes time to adjust to.
+Nix thinks differently about system configuration, and it takes time to adjust to it.
-But from everything ive heard from others using nix its worth it, once you get a hang of it, its hard to imagine going back to the old ways.
+But from everything I've heard from others using Nix, it's worth it.
+Once you get a hang of it, it's hard to imagine going back to the old ways.